mmorandi/MBDyn-web/Contributing.md

 - improving the code, fixing bugs, etc.;
 - adding new packages/modules of general usefulness;
-- improving the documentation, adding tutorials and test cases;
+- improving the documentation, adding tutorials and test cases of general usefulness;
 - suggesting generally useful add-ons to the todo list;
 - establishing a grant with the
   [Dipartimento di Scienze e Tecnologie Aerospaziali](https://www.aero.polimi.it/)